hyprwm/hyprland-wiki/pages/Useful Utilities/xdg-desktop-portal-hyprland.md

 An XDG Desktop Portal (later called XDP) is a program that lets other applications communicate swiftly with the compositor through D-Bus.

-It's used for stuff like e.g. opening file pickers, screen sharing.
+It's used for things like opening file pickers or screen sharing.

 On Wayland, it also requires an implementation.
 For Hyprland, you'd usually use `xdg-desktop-portal-wlr` (later called XDPW)

-Unfortunately, due to various reasons the -wlr portal is inferior to the KDE or Gnome ones.
+Unfortunately, due to various reasons the -wlr portal is inferior to the KDE or GNOME ones.

 In order to bridge the gap, Hyprland has its own fork of XDPW that has more features, called